 “Animation is not the art of drawings that move but the art of movements that are drawn.”

 – Norman McLaren

 “Nothing’s occurring in animation – you manufacture everything.” – Gore Verbinski

-“If you’re sitting in your minivan, playing your computer animated films for your children in the back seat, is it the animation that’s entertaining you as you drive and listen?
+“If you’re sitting in your minivan, playing your computer-animated films for your children in the back seat, is it the animation that’s entertaining you as you drive and listen?
 No, it’s the storytelling.
-That’s why we put so much importance on story.
+That’s why we put so much importance on the story.
 No amount of great animation will save a bad story.”

 – John Lasseter